christiansalvatore/medicalimaging-bigdata/README.md

 Data Science | Università di Milano-Bicocca

 ## Syllabus
-* Statistical parametric mapping
+* Statistical Parametric Mapping
-* Texture analysis
+* Texture Analysis
-* Segmentation analysis
+* Segmentation of Medical Images
-* Principal component analysis
+* Feature Reduction and Selection Techniques
-* Radiomics/radiogenomics
+* Radiomics / Radiogenomics
-* From medical images to disease biomarkers
+* From Medical Images to Disease Biomarkers
-* Predictive models
+* Predictive Models

 ## Exam modality
 The exam is composed of a practical session and a theoretical session.